-Whether you are DJing your own wedding, using a professional musician, or hiring a stellar band, it never hurts to be organized when it comes to your wedding playlist.
-The wedding reception music guide that you will find below is a handy worksheet that lets wedding staff and special guests know which song to play and when.
-This planning tool is another sure way to avoid awkwardly standing out on the dance floor while waiting for the DJ to find the right song as well!
+Whether you are DJing your own wedding reception, using a professional musician or hiring a stellar band, it never hurts to be organized when it comes to your reception playlist.
+A wedding reception music guide is a handy worksheet that lets wedding staff and special guests know which song to play and when.
+This planning tool is one sure way to avoid awkwardly standing out on the dance floor while waiting for the DJ to find the right song.

 How to Manage Your Wedding Music With the Checklist

-On top of organizing your wedding playlist, you can also utilize this list as a wedding reception music checklist, to make sure you have picked out music for all the important, key moments on your special day.
-Feel free to omit any specific song events that do not apply to your personal ceremony and remember to add any special moments that require songs, that are unique to you.
-The starred items * are music moments that most receptions include.
+Use the checklist to select tunes and schedule when they will play at the reception and to make sure you have picked out music for all the important key moments on your special day.
+Omit any specific musical moments on the checklist below that do not apply to your personal ceremony and add any special moments that are unique to you that require songs.

-Additionally, you can use the following music checklist to create a general wedding reception timeline which will help you with the overall pacing throughout the ceremony, including ending the evening on time.
-Simply add the time and song next to the event!
+Additionally, you can use the music checklist to create a general wedding reception timeline, which helps you with the overall pacing of the reception including ending the evening on time.
+Simply add a time and song name next to each event on the checklist.

-Consider selecting a diverse set of tunes that will satisfy everyone and keep people on their toes throughout the night as you mix it up in the introduction to the party, at the bouquet toss and on the dance floor.
+Keep your guests in mind when you select songs for the reception.
+You may have a wide variety of wedding guests, from elderly family members to 20-something friends from college.
+Select a diverse set of tunes that will satisfy everyone and keep people on their toes throughout the night as you mix it up in the introduction to the party, at the bouquet toss, and on the dance floor.

 Wedding Reception Music Checklist and Plan